- Discover your brand promise

-- Is there cross over potential between the products?
+12. Is there a cross-over potential between the products?

 Discover your Brand Promise!

-To discover your market, start by doing research with your customers and non-customers.
+To discover your market, start by researching your customers and non-customers.
 Why did your customers buy, and just as importantly, why didn't your prospects?
-Discover how your product and service is different from your competitors.
+Discover how your product and service are different from your competitors.

 What is your Emotional Appeal?

-Focus on the benefits your product or service brings to your customers and prospects.
-Is your client motivated by greed or fear?
-Put yourself in their shoes and discover the “WIIFM” (What’s in it for me?}.
+Focus on your product or service's benefits to your customers and prospects.
+Put yourself in their shoes and discover what’s in it for me.

 Position Your Brand